 - MABON: orange candles, fallen leaves, sage

 These are only suggestions!
-Of course, you may customize your altar as you wish, especially when it comes to the objects on it.
-You can bring goddesses images, offerings, homemade recipes and more!
-Make sure you always let your intuition guiding you so you can truly have a sacred place that is all entirely your own.
+Of course, you may customize your altar as you wish, especially regarding the objects on it.
+You can bring goddesses images, offerings, homemade recipes, and more!
+Make sure you always let your intuition guide you so you can truly have a sacred place that is entirely your own.

 How will you use the altar?